-9.4 Identification of relevant passages in prior art documents step in examination and also gives the applicant a greater indication of how the document may be used during prosecution.
+9.4 Identification of relevant passages in prior art documents

 In the case of long documents, the examiner should indicate those parts (such as a claim, example, figure, table or text passage on a particular page) of a cited document which contain the technical subject-matter closest to (or coinciding with) the searched invention.
 This is of particular importance where the document is relied upon for objections of novelty or inventive step.